Published: December 16, 2021 Last Updated: August 16, 2022

 Make a list of what you don't like about working in your kitchen (also use your experiences from previous kitchens).
 This will help to design a kitchen you'll enjoy being in.
 Things to consider:

-- storage - hard to access cabinets, easily disorganised area's, lack of storage space for a certain items such as dry food or plastic containers, unused space
+storage - hard to access cabinets, easily disorganised areas, lack of storage space for certain items such as dry food or plastic containers, unused space

-- light - where is the light coming from, do you work in your own shadow, dark area's of the kitchen space
+light - where is the light coming from, do you work in your own shadow, avoid dark areas in the kitchen space

-- clean - area's which are difficult to keep clean, surfaces which harbour dirt, dust and grease
+clean - areas which are difficult to keep clean, surfaces that harbour dirt, dust and grease

 Clever cabinet design